Idank96/DocReader/README.md

-# LlamaDocReader
+# DocReader
-LlamaDocReader is a Python script that uses GPT to help you communicate with your txt/pdf files.
+DocReader is a Python script that uses GPT to help you communicate with your txt, pdf, code files and more.

 ## Options
 You can use either OpenAI API with gpt-3.5-turbo or gpt-4.